On the State of Social Media Data for Mental Health Research: Analysis

 \textbf{Tasks}.
 We identified 36 unique mental health related modeling tasks across the 102 datasets.
 While the majority of tasks were examined less than twice, a few tasks were considered quite frequently.
 Depression (42 datasets), suicidal ideation (26 datasets), and eating disorders (11 datasets) were the most common psychiatric conditions examined.
 Anxiety, PTSD, self-harm, bipolar disorder, and schizophrenia were also prominently featured conditions, each found within at least four unique datasets.
 A handful of studies sought to characterize finer-grained attributes associated with higher-level psychiatric conditions (e.g. symptoms of depression, stress events and stressor subjects) \cite{mowery-etal-2015-towards,lin2016does}.
+The dearth of anxiety-specific datasets was somewhat surprising given the condition's prevalence and the abundance of pyschometric batteries for assessing anxiety \cite{cougle2009anxiety,antony2020handbook}.
+That said, generalized anxiety disorder (GAD) only accounts for a small proportion of the overall prevalence of anxiety disorders \cite{bandelow2015epidemiology} and many other types of anxiety disorders (e.g. social anxiety, PTSD, OCD, etc.) were typically treated as independent conditions \cite{coppersmith-etal-2015-adhd,Choudhury2016DiscoveringST}.

 \textbf{Annotation}.
 We identified 24 unique annotation mechanisms.
 It was common for several annotation mechanisms to be used jointly to increase precision of the defined task classes and/or evaluate the reliability of distantly supervised labeling processes.
 For example, some form of regular expression matching was used to construct 43 of datasets, with 23 of these including manual annotations as well.
 Community participation/affiliation (24 datasets), clinical surveys (22 datasets), and platform activity (3 datasets) were also common annotation mechanisms.
 The majority of datasets contained annotations made on the individual level (63 datasets), with the rest containing annotations made on the document level (40 datasets).\footnote{One dataset was annotated at both a document and individual level}